CodeYourFuture/immersive-go-course/docker-cloud/README.md

 ### Dockerise

 Write a `Dockerfile` for the application.
-Optionally, make this a bit harder by including a multi-stage build.
+Optionally, make this a bit more complete and reproducible by including a multi-stage build.

 It should build & run like this: